 - Click on ‘Recommended Charts‘ under the Insert Tab

 - Click OK

+Where do I find chart templates in Excel?
 Excel will save all chart templates to your computer (local drive).
-You can find your prepared chart under the location below:
+You can find your prepared chart under the location below.

 Click the ‘Manage Templates’ button to get the Template Gallery from Excel.
 Delete the chart if it’s not necessary anymore.